top of page

 Karen Law

 Many people who have experienced trauma find themselves stuck in survival mode.
-Instead of feeling fully alive, they often live in patterns shaped by the past... unable to relax, always waiting for something bad to happen, or feeling disconnected from themselves.
+Instead of feeling fully alive, they often live in patterns shaped by the past.
+They may feel unable to relax, always waiting for something bad to happen, or feeling disconnected from themselves.
 One of the most common trauma responses is freeze.

 What Survival Mode Looks Like